Skip to main content

 He observes that there are “heavenly bodies and earthly bodies,” and that even among the heavenly lights there is distinction—sun, moon, stars—each with its own glory (1 Corinthians 15:40–41).
 The glory of God's creation.
 Then he turns the analogy into promise: “So is it with the resurrection of the dead” (1 Corinthians 15:42).
 The body that is sown perishable is raised imperishable; sown in dishonor, raised in glory; sown in weakness, raised in power; sown a natural body, raised a spiritual body (1 Corinthians 15:42–44).

-The point is not that resurrection is a return to what was lost, but an advance into what was promised, something new.
-The resurrection body is not merely repaired mortality; it is transformed humanity—humanity finally fitted for the unveiled presence of God, not by becoming less human without individual will, but by being made fully alive in the life of the risen Christ.
+The resurrection is not a return to what was lost, but an advance into what was promised, something new.
+Not merely repaired mortality; it is transformed humanity—humanity finally fitted for the unveiled presence of God, not by becoming less human without individual will, but by being made fully alive in the life of the risen Christ.

 Paul’s climax in that section is identity: believers will bear the likeness of the heavenly Man.
 The contrast is Adam and Christ, the first man and the last Adam, the man of dust and the man of heaven (1 Corinthians 15:45–49).
 Whatever mysteries remain about how this will appear in detail, Paul’s certainty is firm: the resurrection will be Christ-shaped.
 Glory is not generic; it has a face.
 It has a pattern in the Son of Man and the Son of God.